 - Why partial solutions are not enough

-- How smart hubs address the challenges holistically—and drive value across the entire customer lifecycle.
+- How smart hubs address the challenges holistically and drive value across the entire customer lifecycle.

-#2 Data Collection Is Not Nearly Enough
+Data Collection is Not Nearly Enough

-Until recently, most brands tried to solve this problem by investing in enterprise warehouses and/or data lakes that could gather customer data in one place.
+Until recently, most brands tried to solve this problem by investing in enterprise warehouses and/or big data lakes that could gather customer data in one place.
 However, jamming all that data into a single, rigid system only puts off the problem.

-In an attempt to wrestle this problem to the ground, retailers sometimes invested lots of money and time (often a year or more) architecting enterprise warehouses to organize data in a way that was usable to marketers.
+In an attempt to wrestle this problem to the ground, retailers sometimes invested lots of money and time (often a year or more) architecting enterprise warehouses to organize big data in a way that was usable to marketers.
 Yet by the time the enterprise warehouse had been built and all relevant data had been laboriously cleansed, the entire solution had already started to become obsolete.

 As a result, marketers have been forced to make due with only a small subset set of the customer data they actually possess.
 And so they end up relying on old-fashioned, increasingly ineffective strategies, including:

-- “Batch-and-blast” messaging—Sending the same message at the same time via the same channel to a wide swathe of customers, like generic “our bestsellers” and “new this season” messages.
+- “Batch-and-blast” messaging:Sending the same message at the same time via the same channel to a wide swathe of customers, like generic “our bestsellers” and “new this season” messages.

-- Shallow, one-dimensional personalization—Messagingthat relies on only a single behavior, e.g. retargeting messages that suggest a product based solely on a product page someone has browsed, or an ad they have clicked.
+- Shallow, one-dimensional personalization:Messaging that relies on only a single behavior (e.g., retargeting messages that suggest a product based solely on a product page someone has browsed or an ad they have clicked).

 Third-Party Customer Insights Are Disappearing

-With the advent of strict new regulations like the European Union’s General Data Protection Regulation and the California Consumer Privacy Act (CCPA), the availability of third-party customer data is declining rapidly.
+With the advent of strict new regulations like the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), the availability of third-party customer data is declining rapidly.

 And there is even more good news.
 The number of ways to use first-party data is limited only by marketers’ imaginations.
-And after being forced for so long to make due with only a tiny percentage of that data, brands can now extract value much more quickly and easily than ever before.
+After being forced for so long to make due with only a tiny percentage of that data, your retail business can now extract value much more quickly and easily than ever before.

 Foundational Capabilities of Retail Data Analytics

 So, let’s consider for a moment all of the capabilities that you need to overcome these challenges:

 - Self-service, interactive data access for business users.
 Ideally, you want marketers to have as much direct access to customer data as possible.
-That means giving them an intuitive interface they can use to access data, combine datasets in creative ways, build and validate lists, etc. This, of course, requires that the underlying data must be organized and presented in the way marketers think and act.
+That means giving them an intuitive interface they can use to access data, combine datasets in creative ways, build and validate lists, etc. This, of course, requires that the underlying data infrastructure be organized and presented in the way marketers think and act.

 Partial Solutions Are Not Enough

 - Customer data infrastructure solutions (CDIs).
 Using prebuilt data connectors, CDIs gather and share data from across point channel solutions (i.e. email, web, call centers, etc.).
 Essentially, they are pipes that get data from one place and move it to another place.
-However, they have limited capacity to store, process, or analyze that data.
-They are also largely built for technical rather than business users, and do not provide interactive data access to marketers.
+However, they have limited capacity to store, process or analyze that data.
+They are also largely built for technical rather than business users and do not provide interactive data access to marketers.

 - Data management platforms(DMPs).
-DMPs were designed to manage anonymous profiles and enrich those profiles with third-party datasets, so that marketers could better target both paid advertising and their own web content.
+DMPs were designed to manage anonymous profiles and enrich those profiles with third-party datasets so that marketers could better target both paid advertising and their own web content.
 However, increasing regulation of third-party data, as well as the gradual disappearance of cookies, has made DMPs increasingly less valuable over time.

 - Marketing clouds (MCs).
-The industry-leading MCs bring together multiple channel solutions, and provide orchestration capabilities.
-However, they are largely made of up point solutions acquired through acquisition.
+The industry-leading MCs bring together multiple channel solutions and provide orchestration capabilities.
+However, they are largely made up of point solutions acquired through acquisition.
 While they are promising to add the “smart-hub” capabilities of a CDP to their list of offerings, even leading MCs still are burdened by some or all of the following limitations:

 - Disconnected data.
 The underlying data of each channel often requires unification that the MC itself does not provide.
 As a result, you need extensive IT or consulting resources to stitch all your cross-channel data together.